SouravChoudhary/weather_backend_server/readme.md

 ## 6. API Documentation
 -  check documentation directory for api documentation.
--  check documentation directory for postman collection.
+-  check documentation directory for postman collection (please update the bearer token value with the latest generated value (a new token is generated and returned in response while login)).

 ## 7. Limitations